Festival Traditions

 Piccolo Spoleto Sand Sculpting Competition

 Come out and participate in the sand sculpting competition at the Isle of Palms, Front Beach.
-Watch artists compete for prizes in different categories as they take raw sand and water, transforming the beach into beautiful works of art.
+Watch artists compete for prized in different categories as they take raw sand and water, transforming the beach into beautiful works of art.
 Whether you’re a competitor or a spectator, this family-friendly celebration is fun for everyone.
-CLICK HERE FOR MORE INFORMATION ON COMPETING

 Hampton Park, 30 Mary Murray Boulevard